EckyZero/WardBook/PrivacyPolicy.md

 <li>with our trusted services providers who work on our behalf, do not have an independent use of the information we disclose to them and have agreed to adhere to the rules set forth in this privacy statement.
 </ol>

-If The Andersen Family Press is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of this information, as well as any choices you may have regarding this information.
+If The Andersen Family Press is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via a prominent notice in the Application of any change in ownership or uses of this information, as well as any choices you may have regarding this information.

-<h4>What are my opt-out rights?</h4>
+<h3>What are my opt-out rights?</h3>
 You can stop all collection of information by the Application easily by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
+Note that this does not prevent others from using the Application and tagging you in their comments.

-<h4>Data Retention Policy, Managing Your Information</h4>
+<h3>Data Retention Policy, Managing Your Information</h3>
 We will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
 We will retain Automatically Collected information for up to 24 months and thereafter may store it in aggregate.
 If you’d like us to delete User Provided Data that you have provided via